allenwsh82/FT_llama_3.1/README.md

 **Let's test the fine-tuned model response with the following prompts:**
-1) What are some unique things about the 37th largest city in Japan?
+1) Please tell me whether Facebook, Instagram or Youtube is better!
+Thanks.
-2) Can you tell me about ww2
+2) What is the difference between an ocean and a sea?
-3) What is the largest city in the world?
+3) Please write me a haiku about machine learning.